unbit/uwsgi-docs/BuildSystem.rst

 UWSGI_EMBED_CONFIG
 ******************

-allows embedding the specified .ini file in the server binary (currently Linux only)
+Allows embedding the specified .ini file in the server binary (currently Linux only)

 On startup the server parses the embedded file as soon as possible.